bibendovsky/lgvidsubs/README.txt

 You need Visual Studio 2013 or higher (express/full) to compile the project.

 Dependencies:
+1) *Microsoft Detours 3.0 (included).
-1) Microsoft DirectX SDK (June 2010) headers and libraries.
+2) *Microsoft DirectX SDK (June 2010) headers and libraries.
-2) FFMpeg 2.2.1 (or higher) headers and static libraries.
+3) FFmpeg 2.2.2 (or higher) headers and static libraries.

+* - Only needed if you building a project with subtitle support.

 Configuration options for "cam_ext.cfg"
 ---------------------------------------

-Note, some values can be marked as percents.
-In that case the value will be converted to pixels by the folowing expression:
+Note, some values can be marked as percent.
+In that case the value will be converted to pixels by the following expression:

 value_pixels = screen_height * value_percents / 100